tuffacton/helm-charts/eks-terraform/README.md

 ### SSL/TLS via Self-Signed Certificates
-One option to keep things simple is to use a self-signed certificate in place of certificates provided by your Certificate Authority tied to your DNS intended to act as the front-end of your Harness platform.
+One option to keep things simple for demo or POV purposes is to use a self-signed certificate in place of certificates provided by your Certificate Authority tied to your DNS intended to act as the front-end of your Harness platform.
 These can done during initial setup or modified later once you're ready to move to production.

 Generate a self-signed certificate and private key using `openssl` (this [guide](https://kubernetes.github.io/ingress-nginx/user-guide/tls/) is helpful).
 ```